CodesAreHonest/tank-game/README.md

 Tank Game
 =========
-> Single player game build with Java object-oriented concepts, multi-threading, design patterns and MVC.
+> Single player game build with Java **object-oriented concepts, multi-threading, design patterns and MVC pattern**.
 Allow player to destroy enemy by shooting, save, load and replay the game.

 ***